 Auditing is a privilege which should be used discriminatingly, and the Provost may refuse permission to audit.
-Requests for audit should not be made by students registered for less than 18 hours of credit.
+Requests for auditing a course should not be made by students registered for less than 18 hours of credit.
 No regular student may audit all his Bible courses in any given semester.
 First-year Bible courses may not be audited.
 Courses graded as Pass/Fail may not be audited.
 Auditing of required Bible courses must be approved by the Provost.
+The option to audit a course is only available to full-time students, employees, and local preachers.